Amy Recha

-Amy Recha Pristifana bin Samion (born 13 April 1992) is a Singaporean footballer who plays as a forward for Singapore Premier League side Hougang United and the Singapore National Team.
+Amy Recha Pristifana bin Samion (born 13 April 1992), better known as Amy Recha, is a professional footballer who plays as a forward or midfielder for Singapore Premier League club Albirex Niigata (S), whom he vice-captains and the Singapore national team.
+Born in Indonesia, he represents Singapore at international level.

 Early life

-Amy was born in Surabaya, Indonesia, His father and mother is Indonesian, when he was little, he lived for a few years in Surabaya and Batam, before finally moving to Singapore.
+Amy was born in Surabaya, Indonesia and moved to Singapore at a young age.
+Both his parents are Indonesian.

 Club career

 Geylang International

 Amy made his debut for Geylang International in the S.League on 25 May 2011 against Balestier Khalsa, coming on as a 59th-minute substitute for Masrezwan Masturi in the 59th minute, in which he also scored his first goal of his career in the 72nd minute as Geylang lost the match 3–1.
 He then scored his second goal of his career almost a year later on 10 May 2012 against Warriors in which he found the net in the 78th minute as Geylang drew the match 2–2.